 Free-flow-systems:

 On a few highways in Northern Italy a free-flow system has been installed, i.e., toll is charged electronically via number plates.
-The Autostrada Pedemontana Lombardia near Como north of Milan and the A33 near Asti in Piedmont are examples of this.
+The A36, or Autostrada Pedemontana Lombardia, near Como north of Milan, and the A33 near Asti in Piedmont are examples of this.

-Avoid being on the road on June 2nd (Festa della Repubblica) when traffic jams are enormous.
+Avoid being on the road on June 2nd, (Festa della Repubblica) when traffic congestion is enormous.
 Heavy traffic can also be expected throughout the month of August, when Italians take their summer vacation.

-One Of The Three Calatrava Road Bridges Near Reggio Emilia In Emilia-Romagna
+One Of Three Calatrava Road Bridges Near Reggio Emilia In Emilia-Romagna

 I would love to hear from you.
 Your comments will be treated confidentially and will not be published.